Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 April 30.
 Henry Ptacek's Senior Recital

 May 11.
-The North Street Cabaret, with the Feestet
+The North Street Cabaret, with the Feestet, plus special guest Frank McKearn IV

 (not a show, but) May 16.
 Ari Smith Preliminary Exam Defense (at UW Madison College of Engineering)